blackenedsystems/sportsbook-data-importer/configuration.md

 # Configuration

+## Build Configuration

+## Data Source Property Templates

 The folder: 'properties', contains template configuration files for the various data services.
-T

-## Betfair
+### Betfair

 There are a number of steps to complete with Betfair before you can use this application to extract data via their api.
 Full documentation can be found in the Exchange API section of their [developers website](https://developer.betfair.com/).
 However, in summary you will need to: